Berne Witness: History

 Rohrer and the Witness played a crucial role in turning Berne into a "dry" city throughout the Temperance movement.
 It frequently reported updates on local Women's Christian Temperance Union's meetings and protests, alongside changes in Indiana's liquor laws and liquor license requirements.
 Rohrer, a member of Indiana's Anti-Saloon League, stated in the Witness in 1902 that Christian patriotic forces in Indiana were attempting to solve the saloon question by eradicating saloons all together, declaring, "The saloon must go."
 By the end of 1903, Rohrer was assaulted four separate times and his house bombed due to his Temperance connections.
 Rohrer and the Witness reported the closure of Berne's last remaining saloon and rejoiced when the last quantities of alcohol were carried out into the street and drained during the spring of 1907.

 The Witness became a semi-weekly in 1912 after the Berne Witness Co. purchased a new publishing plant.
 By February 1915, Rohrer relinquished his control as editor, passing the torch to Carl T. Habegger, who served as editor for one year before giving the role to Ellis H. Sprunger.
 Under his leadership, the Berne Witness changed its name to the Adams County Witness, focusing on county-wide news, religious activities, and Republican Party politics throughout the 1920s.
 In, 1922 became the Adams County Witness, published by Berne Witness Co. the paper became English language only.
 Nearly every issue included daily sermons and Christian advice.
 By 1932, the Adams County Witness switched back to the Berne Witness.

 After Rohrer's death in 1936, Roy O. Giord took over as manager of the Berne Witness Co., and Edward Liechty became editor until 1948.
-Later, under the editorship of Simon M. Schwarts, the paper became a daily publication, changing its name to the Adams County Sun and Berne Daily Witness (or the Sun-Witness) in September 1974, adding national news coverage and hiring more staff.
+Later, under the editorship of Simon M. Schwartz, the paper became a daily publication, changing its name to the Adams County Sun and Berne Daily Witness (or the Sun-Witness) in September 1974, adding national news coverage and hiring more staff.
 The Sun-Witness was purchased by the Berne Tri-Weekly News, Inc. and their name switched to the Berne Tri-Weekly News in August 1976, reverting to a tri-weekly publication, except for Sundays.
 For 40 years, the Tri-Weekly News published less on conservative politics and more on community happenings.